Collaboration leads to innovation: Joint Inpatient Dialysis Center opens at WAMC

-A ribbon-cutting ceremony was held today at Womack Army Medical Center signifying the official opening of the Joint Inpatient Dialysis Center.
-This collaborative effort between WAMC and Fayetteville North Carolina VA Health Care System began in 2018 and came to fruition on June 9, 2023 when they began treating patients.
-Brig.
-Gen. Lance Raney, Col. David Zinnante and Marri Fryar cut the ribbon with some of the team members who were dedicated to make the initiative work.
-Mrs. Tiffany Wise, Maj.
-(Ret.)
-Santwon Walker, Col. David De Blasio, Dr. Manpreet Bhutani, Dr. Dinesh Chandra and Maj.
-Robert Gaeta.
-(DoD photo by Keisha Frith)
+FORT LIBERTY, NC -- A ribbon-cutting ceremony was held at Womack Army Medical Center signifying the official opening of the Joint Inpatient Dialysis Center on Dec.
+1. This collaborative effort between WAMC and Fayetteville North Carolina Veterans Administration Health Care System began in 2018 and came to fruition on June 9, 2023.

+According to Deputy Commander for Medical Services Col. (Dr.) David De Blasio, it was born out of two requirements first, the need for this capability to expand trauma and graduate medical education services at WAMC, and second, a more cost-effective inpatient stay for Womack beneficiaries and those of the VA.

+“The Fayetteville VA and WAMC have continued to collaborate to ensure that this capability provides top-notch care to all of our beneficiaries,” said De Blasio.

 |Date Taken: